epiforecasts/covidregionaldata/SMG.md

 If writing a helper function, follow these steps:

-1. add your function to the `helpers.R` file.
+1. Add your function to the `helpers.R` file.

 2. Write unit tests (as above).
 At a minimum you should have a test which takes generic data (of a similar format as the data that the function is designed to use) and tests that the function handles it correctly.
 If there is a chance that user actions could cause the function to fail, then have tests to ensure that the function fails as expected in these instances.